-Assuming for instance a 44,000 volt transmission line of 50 miles' length, which is insulated from ground, that is, in which the neutral is not grounded.
-At 44,000 volts between the line conductors, the voltage between each conductor and the ground, normally, that is, with all conductors insulated, is 44,000 line an insulator breaks, and the conductor thus drops near the grounded insulator pin or cross arm to about 2"; with 25,000 volts between conductor and ground, a spark would jump from the conductor to the ground, at the broken insulator, over the 2" gap.
+Assuming for instance a 44,000-volt transmission line of 50 miles' length, which is insulated from ground, that is, in which the neutral is not grounded.
+At 44,000 volts between the line conductors, the voltage between each conductor and the ground, normally, that is, with all conductors insulated, is $\frac{44,000}{\sqrt{3}} = 25,000$.
+If now somewhere in the middle of this line an insulator breaks, and the conductor thus drops near the grounded insulator pin or cross arm to about 2 inches; with 25,000 volts between conductor and ground, a spark would jump from the conductor to the ground, at the broken insulator, over the 2-inch gap.
 This spark develops into an arc, over which the electrostatic charge of the conductor discharges to ground as current, and the voltage of this conductor against ground thus falls to zero, since it is grounded by the arc; the two other line conductors then have the full line voltage, of 44,000, against ground; and their electrostatic charge against ground therefore increases, from that corresponding to their normal potential of 25,000, to that corresponding to 44,000 volts.
 As soon as the first conductor has discharged and fallen to ground potential, the current from this conductor to ground, over the gap, ceases, the arc goes out, and the conductor so is again disconnected from ground.
 It then begins to charge again to its normal potential of 25,000 volts against ground, while the other two conductors discharge, from 44,000 down to 25,000 volts.
-As soon, however, as during the charge the voltage of the first conductor has risen to the voltage required to jump across a 2" gap, this conductor again discharges to ground by a spark, which develops into an arc and so on, the phenomena of discharge and charge of the conductor repeating continuously.
+As soon, however, as during the charge the voltage of the first conductor has risen to the voltage required to jump across a 2-inch gap, this conductor again discharges to ground by a spark, which develops into an arc and so on, the phenomena of discharge and charge of the conductor repeating continuously.
 Such an oscillation, which continues indefinitely, that is, until the defect in the circuit is remedied, or the circuit has broken down and gone out of service, is usually called a surge.
-The duration of each oscillation of such an arcing ground is the time required : 1.
-To develop the arc, 2. to discharge the line, 3. to extinguish the arc, 4. to charge the line.
-In the above instance, the time of charge or discharge of the 25 miles of line from the arcing ground to the terminal 25 ---second.
-Assuming the velocity of station is: -188,000 7520 the arc stream as about 2000 feet per second, the development T or extinction of a 2" arc would require -12,000 I2 X 2000 second, and the total duration of one oscillation therefore is: I Ι I I I 12.000 7520 12,000 7520 2300 frequency of 2300 cycles.
+The duration of each oscillation of such an arcing ground is the time required: (1) To develop the arc, (2) to discharge the line, (3) to extinguish the arc, (4) to charge the line.
+In the above instance, the time of charge or discharge of the 25 miles of line from the arcing ground to the terminal station is: $\frac{25}{188,000} = \frac{1}{7250}$ second.
+Assuming the velocity of the arc stream as about 2000 feet per second, the development or extinction of a 2-inch arc would require $\frac{2}{12 \times 2000} = \frac{1}{12,000}$ second, and the total duration of one oscillation therefore is: $\frac{1}{12,000} + \frac{1}{7520} + \frac{1}{12,000} + \frac{1}{12,000}$ $\frac{1}{7520} = \frac{1}{2300}$ second, so givin a frequency of 2300 cycles.